imua-xyz/imuachain/CONTRIBUTING.md

 Imuachain uses [Tendermint’s coding repo](https://github.com/tendermint/coding) for overall information on repository workflow and standards.

-Contributing to this repo can mean many things such as participating in discussion or proposing code changes.
+Contributing to this repo can mean many things, such as participating in discussion or proposing code changes.
 To ensure a smooth workflow for all contributors, the following general procedure for contributing has been established: